fal-works/hlc-compiler/development.md

 Before submitting, check if [hlc-compiler-sample](https://github.com/fal-works/hlc-compiler-sample) still works.

 1. Update `haxelib.json`.
-2. Build the neko bytecode by `lix Build`.
+2. Build the neko bytecode by `lix Build`, and check if it works by `lix Test neko`.
 3. Pack the library by executing `lix Pack`, which generates `lib.zip`.
 4. Submit the library by executing `haxelib submit lib.zip`.